humanbeing1981/xnoia_project_source/setup_instructions.md

 #CODE EXAMPLES

-##CODE EXAMPLE FOR PYTHON USING THE “neuroPy” MODULE
+##CODE EXAMPLE FOR PYTHON USING THE “NeuroPy” MODULE
 ```javascript
 from NeuroPy import NeuroPy
 import time